 Sign up to receive our regular news and events announcements – we send about one newsletter per month.

-Melissa Keil’s romantic comedy, Life in Outer Space, was the winner of the inaugural Ampersand Project, an initiative for debut young adult writers.
-It is a been described as a ‘humorous, heartfelt and angst-y romance with the potential to break the gender barrier’.
+Melissa Keil’s young adult novels have been published around the world, and have been described as ‘humorous, heartfelt and angst-y romance with the potential to break the gender barrier’.
 When she is not writing, she can be found immersed in other people’s manuscripts in her day job as a children’s book editor.

-I suppose I have a soft spot for creative, weird outsiders – for the freaks and geeks who don’t always have the easiest time in high school.
-I love exploring those characters who you just know are going to become phenomenal, interesting, happy adults, but who are struggling through the phase in their lives where their awesomeness is not always appreciated.
+I have a soft spot for creative, weird outsiders – for the people who don’t always have the easiest time in high school.
+I love exploring those characters who you just know are going to become phenomenal, interesting, happy, weird adults, but who are struggling through the phase in their lives where their awesomeness is not always appreciated.

-Being selected out of 250 manuscripts to be the first book published through the Ampersand Project was a pretty major highlight!
-Appearing at writers festivals, and meeting young fans is always amazing.
+Being selected out of 250 manuscripts to have my first novel published in the inaugural Ampersand Prize was a highlight!
+Since then there have been so many highlights – appearing at writers festivals and meeting young readers and writers never ceases to be amazing.
 Doing a comedy event on stage at the Emerging Writers Festival, and actually getting a laugh was a huge highlight, as I think it’s probably been the most nerve-inducing public speaking gig I’ve ever had!

-I’m passionate about giving all kids the widest, fullest opportunities to experience the world and to exercise their imaginations, so gender representation in kids books is a really big concern of mine.
+I’m passionate about giving all kids the widest, fullest opportunities to experience the world and to exercise their imaginations outside of the boxes they’re often placed in; so gender representation, as well as issues of class in kids and YA books are big areas of interest for me.

 Melissa was fantastic, really engaging and easy for the students to relate to.
 We had a variety of teachers supervising the event and they were very complimentary about her presentation and manner.